Code0Em/password-create/README.md

 When the user’s password length has been chosen (and this meets the length criteria), an alert dialog box is displayed.
 The alert copy thanks the user for their password choices and instructs them on how to generate their password.

-Upon selecting the ‘Generate Password’ button in the browser, the user’s generated password is displayed in the box above this button (i.e. the card body).
+Upon selecting the ‘Generate Password’ button in the browser, the user’s generated password is displayed in the box above the button (i.e. the card body).

 On a resolution of 1400px, the application will display the generated password as follows: